dvdvideo1234/TrackAssemblyTool/readme.md

   * Ability to list the frequent pieces on the server (`E + MRIGHT`).
 Close shortcut (`ALT + E`)
   * Ability to search among the most server popular pieces by [Lua patterns](https://www.lua.org/pil/20.2.html)
   * Ability to export server and client database as a file
-  * Tool-tips for every button are available and can be [translated easily](ref-trans)
+  * Tool-tips for every button are available and can be [translated easily][ref-trans]
   * Ability to spawn scripted track switches of other dedicated class ( Ron's 2ft )
   * Ability to modify the bodygroups and skins of a track piece ( with duping )
   * Ability to modify track piece [surface behavior](https://www.youtube.com/watch?v=ALBnlFeC9tU) ( wood, metal, slime, tire )